 Your business credit score is a business-specific score that assesses the creditworthiness of your company.
 You typically have up to four major business credit scores, each of which uses their own business credit reporting to calculate your score.
 However, one of the factors that affects all your scores is your business’ credit limit and credit utilization ratio.

 This is why having both a business credit card and business line of credit can help increase your business credit score.
 When you have both, it naturally increases your business’ total credit limit and lowers your credit utilization ratio (as long as you don’t tap into them too much).
 Both of these factors will positively affect your business credit reports and business credit scores.

 2. Greater Payment Flexibility

-Having a business credit card is great.
-It often offers you cash back and rewards for money you spend on the card.
-This means that as long as you don’t exceed your limit, it might always be better to use a business credit card vs line of credit.
-However, a line of credit can be used as cash and to write checks, which a business credit card can’t do.
+A business credit card often offers you cash back and rewards for money you spend on the card.
+If you don’t need a large credit limit that a business line of credit provides, it may be best to stick with a credit card to earn rewards.
+However, a line of credit can be used as cash and to write checks, which you can’t do with a business credit card.

 You can solve this problem by having both.
-This way you can use your business line of credit to cover overhead such as rent or payroll and your business credit card to cover other costs such as employee incidentals.
-The result is that you can pay for and earn rewards on your employees’ incidentals and still finance rent and other cash-required expenses.
+This way, you can use your business line of credit to cover overhead, such as rent or payroll, and your business credit card to cover other costs, such as employee incidentals.
+The result is that you have the flexibility to pay for and earn rewards on your employees’ incidentals and still finance rent and other cash-required working capital expenses.